Commemorating the Centennial of Women’s Suffrage

-For some however this was not the end of the fight.
-While remembering and celebrating the women’s suffrage we need to also acknowledge those of whom were still barred from this basic right.
+For some, however, this was not the end of the fight.
+While remembering and celebrating the women’s suffrage, we need to also acknowledge those who were still barred from this basic right.
 Parts of the country had systems in place that kept African American women from voting as well as Native American women whose tribal democracy (the indigenous Iroquois being one of them) was a source of inspiration for the Suffragettes.

 Even with the suffrage ideology uniting the women around their cause, arguments around civil rights divided them.
 The complexities of this fight marginalized many and went far beyond the argument that women have a voice and will not just vote for their husband’s top candidate.
 This singular focus of gaining the right to vote is why this movement is only considered the first feminist wave.

 Today, we are in the era of what many consider the fourth-wave of feminism here in the United States.
 The catalyst of today’s constant connectivity and turbulent political climate has sparked thousands of women (and men) to resurrect Tarana Burke’s slogan #MeToo.
 This wave has a focus on sexual harassment, body shaming, rape culture and other equal rights issues such as equal wages.
 It is important to remember that it follows a second and third wave, the second being the women’s liberation movement in the ’60s and ’70s which focused on equal legal and social rights; and one in the early ’90s which started as a response to the failures of the second wave.

 Take a moment to reflect on these relentless women who were fighting so hard; why does history seem to keep repeating itself?
 The future of Roe vs Wade is still up in the air and wage inequity, especially for non-white women is a hurdle that is still present.
 According to last year’s world economic forum it will take 208 years for the US to finally see gender equality, meaning our work is far from complete.